On this page

 Belzberg Library welcomes students in the Undergraduate Semester in Dialogue to SFU Vancouver.
 This guide will help you to use our library to find research material for this topic.
 If you have any further questions about library services, please contact Karen Marotz, Head, Belzberg Library at 778.782.5054 or email@example.com.

-- Research Sources for Religion, Sprituality, Contemplative Inquiry and Social Action
+Research Sources for Religion, Spirituality, Contemplative Inquiry and Social Action

 Library research involves selecting your topic, identifying the best sources and appropriate research tools, accessing the items found and evaluating your results.
 Start Your Research Here is a brief guide that will help you with this process.

-Search the catalogue to find all books, reports and media materials in the SFU Library at all three campuses (Belzberg - Vancouver; Bennett - Burnaby; Surrey - SFU Surrey).
+Search the catalogue to find all books, reports and media materials in the SFU Library at all three campuses (Belzberg - Vancouver; Bennett - Burnaby; Fraser- SFU Surrey).

 - Searching by KEYWORD is generally the best way to start.
 Once you have found some good results with your keyword searches, use the subjects on those items to focus your search.

 - Try the following SUBJECT headings: